-The RS-GFSK PHY introduces the Asymmetric Link Networks (ALN) which has great potential to save energy in all end nodes of a star network by alleviating their transmit and receive requirements.
+The RS-GFSK PHY supports the formation of Asymmetric Link Networks (ALN) which has great benefits in terms of energy savings in all end nodes of a star network by alleviating their transmit and receive requirements.

-An ALN can only be formed in a star network.
-The formation of an ALN may be useful when the central coordinator device employs a higher receive sensitive and transmit power compared to the other devices in the network.
-In an ALN the coordinator is preferably a mains powered device which may leverage its excess in sensitivity and transmit power to alleviate these requirements in the other devices of the network.
-Lowering the requirements for transmit power and receive sensitivity may help to prolong battery life.
+An ALN can be formed in a star network topology.
+In an ALN the central coordinator device employs a higher receive sensitive and transmit power compared to the other devices in the network.
+A coordinator, usually a mains powered device, may leverage its excess in sensitivity and transmit power to alleviate these requirements in the other devices of the network.
+Lowering the requirements for transmit power and receive sensitivity help to prolong battery life.
 The slightly higher cost of the coordinator allows all the end node devices to be low cost which helps to reduce the overall cost of the network.

-A device being part of an ALN shall employ any of the ULP-GFSK MCSs and shall have a different MCS for transmit compared to its receive MCS.
-The MCSs used by the ULP-GFSK PHY are designed to leverage the concept of ALN.
-The GMSK modulation in combination with FEC allows for high receive sensitivity whereas the GFSK modulation allows for low power and low cost implementations with moderate receive sensitivity.
+The Modulation and Coding Schemes as made available by the RS-GFSK PHY are designed to leverage the concept of ALN.
+E.g the GMSK modulation in combination with FEC allows for high receive sensitivity whereas the GFSK modulation allows for low power and low cost implementations with moderate receive sensitivity.

-As an example the coordinator device may use a coherent receiver optimized for MCS-6 (500 kbps at modulation index 0.5) with FEC capability to boost its receive sensitivity.
-To reduce energy consumption, the other devices may be equipped with a non-coherent FSK receiver optimized for MCS-4 (500 kbps at modulation index 0.72) without FEC decoding capability but with FEC encoding capability.
+As an example the coordinator device may use a coherent receiver optimized for MCS-6 (500 kbps at modulation index 0.5) with FEC decoding capability to boost its receive sensitivity by up to 8 dB (see document 15-14-0072-00-004q-Joint RS-GFSK PHY layer proposal).
+To reduce energy consumption, the other devices may be equipped with a non-coherent FSK receiver optimized for MCS-4 (500 kbps at modulation index 0.76) without FEC decoding capability but with FEC encoding capability.
 In an ALN the link budget in the uplink direction is characterized by a relatively low transmit power and high receive sensitivity while in downlink direction that is reversed.
 This helps to balance the link budget between uplink and downlink.